If user change value of more than 1 field in one update, it will be captured into only one feed (no matter how many fields are changed).

 ORDER BY CreatedDate DESC

-From the above query, you can see FeedTrackedChange is linked to the FeedItem object (using FeedItemId field) and use to store field name, old and new value.
-FeedTrackedChange object starts with prefix 0D6 and FeedItem start with prefix 0D5.
+From the above query, you can see FeedTrackedChange is linked to the FeedItem object (using the FeedItemId field) and used to store the field name and old and new values.
+FeedTrackedChange object starts with the prefix 0D6 and FeedItem starts with the prefix 0D5.

-While for Set History Tracking from the object level, it has almost the same function with feed tracking to track field change, but it stored in the different object and for the different purpose:
+While for Set History Tracking from the object level, has almost the same function as feed tracking to track field change, but is stored in a different object and for the different purposes:

 1. Record end with prefix History (for a Standard object) or __History (for a Custom object).

-2. Every field change will have its own record in history object and directly linked to the ParentId.
+2. Every field change will have its own record in the history object and be directly linked to the ParentId.

-3. The user can easily run History report to display values change related to the object.
+3. The user can easily run a History report to display values change related to the object.

 No comments: